-If you’ve spotted mice or their droppings inside and around your home, you’ll need to get rid of them asap before they multiply and do damage to your house.
+If you’ve spotted mice or their droppings inside and around your property, you’ll need to get rid of them asap before they multiply and do damage to the structure.

 They can also carry disease or be infested with fleas and mites that will eventually find their way to your pets, magnifying the problem even more.

-Here are a couple recipes I’ve collected for natural repellents that can be used around the yard as well as tips for baiting and using mousetraps indoors.
+Here are a couple recipes I’ve collected for natural repellents that can be used in the yard as well as tips for trapping them indoors.

 For Moles & Mice:

 2 TBS Castor oil

 6 TBS liquid dish washing soap